oasisprotocol/old-docs/src/operators/staking-competition-rules.md

-# The Quest: Round 1
+# Rules and Guidelines for the Quest: Round 1

-## Rules of the Road for the Oasis Staking Competition

 Welcome to the Quest -- a multi-round staking competition (aka incentivized testnet) run on the Oasis Network.

 ## Overview

-Below are a set of guidelines and rewards that we hope will help you prepare for the competition and help to set some parameters around what’s in scope and what’s not.
+Below are a set of guidelines  that we hope will help you prepare for the competition.
 These guidelines are a framework for how we’re thinking about Round 1 of the competition.
 We expect this to span anywhere from 1-2 months in time.

 ### Goal of The Quest